Falkensee: Transport infrastructure

 Falkensee has a railway station on the Berlin-Hamburg railway.
 Local trains and Regional Express trains stop here at the two outer platforms, both located on siding tracks, so that long-distance trains linking Hamburg and Berlin can bypass on the two middle tracks.
 Two local stopping trains linking Nauen with Berlin call at Falkensee, one going via the Northern Ringbahn (circular railway) to the tunnel level of Berlin Hauptbahnhof, the other taking the Berlin Stadtbahn cross-city railway, terminating currently at Berlin Brandenburg airport.

-The northern side of the Falkensee railway station is the location of the central hub of the Falkensee bus network, and provides a covered stand for hundreds of bicycles.
+The northern side of the Falkensee railway station is the central hub of the Falkensee bus network, and provides a covered stand for hundreds of bicycles.

-Before the previous war, Falkensee was a stop on the suburban line from Nauen via Jungfernheide to the Berlin Lehrter Bahnhof station, the Berlin terminus of the Berlin-Hamburg railway.
-From August 1951 to the end of the 1950s, the Falkensee - Spandau and Spandau - Jungfernheide tracks were electrified with the Third Rail of the Berlin S-Bahn, allowing direct rail service from East Berlin to Falkensee, which was part of the GDR then.
+Before the war, Falkensee was a stop on the suburban line from Nauen via Jungfernheide to Berlin Lehrter Bahnhof station, the Berlin terminus of the Berlin-Hamburg railway.
+From August 1951 to the end of the 1950s, the Falkensee - Spandau and Spandau - Jungfernheide tracks were electrified with the Third Rail of the Berlin S-Bahn, allowing direct rail service from East Berlin to Falkensee, which was then part of the GDR.
 This link was severed by the Berlin Wall in 1961.
-From then on, until the reconstruction of the Berlin railway network in 1990, Falkensee could be reached from East Berlin only by the long detour via the Berlin outer ring.
+From then on, until the reconstruction of the Berlin railway network in 1990, Falkensee could only be reached from East Berlin by the long detour via the Berlin outer ring.